LethalCompanyModding/Thunderstore/Guides/Thunderstore-Upload-Howto.md

 You may be asking "Why do I need a license?" well, a license tells users, other modders and Thunderstore staff what other people are allowed to do with your mod.
 A license may include provisions or prohibitions for nearly anything including selling your mod as part of a compilation, copying and redistributing your mod or forking / creating derived works.

-For help choosing an appropriate license for your work see [Choosing a License](Choosing-A-License.md)
+For help choosing an appropriate license for your work see [Choosing a License](Choosing-A-License.html)

-> [!IMPORTANT]
+{: .important}
 >  In the future, mods that plan to be used by others as a library will be required to maintain permissive licensing to remain on the Lethal Company section of the Thunderstore.
 Please be familiar with licenses and get ahead of the game now by choosing the correct one for your needs sooner rather than later

 # Package Structure